Townhill Park: History

 The Manor of Townhill was granted to Sir William Paulet by Henry VIII in 1536 after the Dissolution of the Monasteries.
 The land was mainly used for farming, and became known as Townhill Farm.

 Townhill Farm became part of the Manor of South Stoneham, but was purchased in 1787 by Nathaniel Middleton, who had made his fortune in the service of the British East India Company.
 He turned the farmhouse into a private home, and the estate became known as Townhill Park.
 He enlarged the farmhouse, but a fire resulted in a complete revamp of the property in 1793.
 The property later passed into the hands of the Gater family, who also owned the nearby Gaters Mill near Mansbridge.

 In 1897, Townhill Farm was purchased by Samuel Montagu, 1st Baron Swaythling, for his son Louis (who became the second Baron Swaythling in 1911).
 In 1912, extensive further modifications were made to the building by architect Leonard Rome Guthrie.
 The gardens at Townhill Park were laid out by Gertrude Jekyll and were noted for their rhododendrons, azaleas and camellias.
 The Montagu Family lived in Townhill Park until the mid-1940s.

 The property was sold in 1948.
 294 acre were sold to Southampton Borough Council for housing, and the suburb of Townhill Park came into existence.
 Meanwhile the house itself and the remaining 30 acre of land became a school for underprivileged girls, owned and operated by Middlesex County Council.

 The housing estate's show home was officially opened on 30 September 1959 by Benny Hill. where he was given a ceremonial key to the new house.
 Having arrived at Woodmill by Rolls-Royce, he switched to a horse-drawn milk float to make his entrance in Townhill Park.

 The show house was a three-bedroom detached house, on the market for £3,100, making it one of the most expensive houses on the new estate.
 The cheapest available property was a single bedroom maisonette, listed at £1,995.
 The Daily Echo described the new houses as having "glass bricks, facing bricks and cement rendering blend with the tapering chimney breast to give a comfortable country look suited well to the surroundings."

 The school in Townhill Park House closed in 1969 and the building was acquired by Southampton City Council.
 From 1971, the building was used as a hostel for Merchant Navy cadets, housing 75, until 1984 when the house became a conference centre.

 In 1994, Townhill Park House was purchased by The Gregg School.
 The Friends of Townhill Park Gardens was established in 1997 to restore the gardens, which are now open to the public on four days each year.
 The house, too, is occasionally open for guided tours.
 The house is a grade II listed building.

+The Ark pub operated on Meggeson Avenue from 1965 to 2013.